 Return to Assyria: A Photographic Journey by Richard Wilding

-6th November 2018, Asia House, 63 New Cavendish Street, London W1G 7LP
+6 November 2018, Asia House, 63 New Cavendish Street, London W1G 7LP

-Asia House presented a talk by Gulan’s Creative Director Richard Wilding as part of their 2018 Arts and Learning Autumn Programme and to coincide with the opening of the British Museum exhibition ‘I am Ashurbanipal: king of the world, king of Assyria’ (8 November 2018 – 24 February 2019).
+Asia House presented a talk by Gulan’s Creative Director Richard Wilding as part of their 2018 Arts and Learning Autumn Programme and to coincide with the opening of the British Museum exhibition I am Ashurbanipal: king of the world, king of Assyria (8 November 2018 – 24 February 2019).

-Wilding’s subjects include the Erbil Citadel (ancient Arbela), which claims to be the world’s oldest continuously inhabited city, the Assyrian rock reliefs at Khinnis and Maltai, and the canals built in 690 BC by King Sennacherib to take water to his gardens in Nineveh—possibly the real location of the fabled ‘Hanging Gardens of Babylon.’
+Wilding’s subjects included the Erbil Citadel (ancient Arbela), which claims to be the world’s oldest continuously inhabited city, the Assyrian rock reliefs at Khinnis and Maltai, and the canals built in 690 BC by King Sennacherib to take water to his gardens in Nineveh—possibly the real location of the fabled ‘Hanging Gardens of Babylon.’